RVCC-IDMX/unit-tests-classes-template/README.md

 ## The assignment

-When npm runs jest, all the tests are failing as seen at the end of its output to the console.
+When npm runs Jest, all the tests are failing as seen at the end of its output to the console.

 Fixing the code will make the tests pass and show in green in the console.